Oily mists: what they are and how to reduce them

 Typically, oil mists form in processes that use lubricating oils or hydraulic oils.
 These types of substances, initially liquid, nebulize forming fine dispersions in the air.
 The nebulization takes place due to the increase in their temperature, as a result of the contact with hot surfaces or as a consequence of marked friction phenomena.
 If the oil present in the vapor phase then encounters colder areas there is a consequent tendency to condensation.
 Therefore, condensation nuclei will form in the gaseous phase, and will generate oily mists.

-How to reduce oily mists?
+How to reduce them?

 The abatement of oil mists occurs mainly in two ways and TAMA Aernova offers products for each of these: